 A concealed carry permit issued by another state is valid in Ohio so long as the permit holder is not an Ohio resident and is in the state temporarily.

 You must apply for a permit at the county sheriff’s office where you reside or in an adjacent county for a Payment of a non-refundable fee of $67.00.
 Payment may be in the form of a MONEY ORDER or a CERTIFIED CASHIER'S check.
 You must be a legal resident of the United States and an Ohio resident for 45 days before you apply for your license.
 You must be a resident of the county (or adjoining county) where you apply for at least 30 days.

-The sheriff will issue a permit within 45 days of receipt of a completed application, provided background check, fingerprints, addresses, criminal records, and mental competency all comply.
+The sheriff will issue a permit within 45 days, depending on the county, of receipt of a completed application, provided background check, fingerprints, address history, criminal records, and mental competency all comply.

 A valid driver’s license.

 A completed State of Ohio License to Carry a Concealed Handgun Application.

 The class training certificate.